How to Avoid Common Financial Mistakes During Divorce

 8. Signing Without Truly Understanding

 Your divorce agreement is legally binding, and the details matter.
-Too often, I see women sign off without fully understanding what they’re giving up—or taking on.

-This isn’t just paperwork.
-It’s your future.
-Let’s make sure it’s done right.
+Let’s make sure it is done right.

 A Smart First Step: The Ultimate Divorce Toolbox